Mental Causality: What’s at Stake?

 Consciousness and Field Theory

 Surely the concept of fields as the geometric dynamic locus of influence between objects and distributed forces is one key to understanding consciousness as a causal principle whose locus of causal power is the entire body of any conscious organism.
 It is certainly true that we do not yet have an ontology that explains how such a phenomena or power such as consciousness physically interacts with and motivates the actions of living bodies.
 But neither do physicists currently have an ontology for explaining how electromagnetism and gravity actually interact physically with material bodies to move them through attraction or repulsion without physical contact (whatever that turns out to mean).
-This does not make the nature of field forces ‘occult’ but only mysterious, i.e., not explainable in terms of our current understanding of the causal basis (ontology) of physical bodies interacting with fields of force.
-The same may be said for mental causality — though the mind is not necessarily a field phenomenon.
+This does not make the nature of field forces ‘occult’ but only mysterious, i.e., not explainable in terms of science’s current understanding of the causal basis (ontology) of physical bodies interacting with fields of force.
+The same may be said for mental causality — though consciousness, though relational, is not necessarily a field phenomenon.

-Causality in Aristotle’s Philosophy
+Recovering Causality in Aristotle’s Philosophy

 One of the key constraints that prevents modern physics from understanding active entities, is their persistent embrace of Humian causality that considers only external relationships and event sequences as the exhaustive meaning of causality.
 What is needed is a philosophical resurgence in modern science of the multiple aspects of causality, specifically the four-perspective view of causality taught by Aristotle.